 Le Train Bleu restaurant located in the hall of Lyon railway station in Paris.
 (Photo source)

 Now looking at interior design and decoration, this is (for me) a selection of the most aesthetic and integrative Art Nouveau design styles and elements from different parts of Europe and America.
-I will use this for my next post as I am currently working on an inspiration board aimed at integrating Art Nouveau style into a contemporary interior:

 The iconic Tiffany lamps, easily recognizable with their stained glass shades.
 If you are in New York, do not miss visiting the Tiffany gallery where you can enjoy 100 illuminated Tiffany lamps.
 The exhibition is just mesmerizing!
 While an original Tiffany lamp can be very expensive or just priceless -the ones on my board are available at incollect.com-, good replicas are available too. you can check Etsy.